1989–90 National Division 1

-The 1988–89 Courage League National Division One was the third season of the first tier of the English league system, currently known as the Gallagher Premiership.
-Bath were the defending champions while new sides Saracens and Bedford were promoted from the 1988–89 Courage League National Division Two.
-Each team played each other once.
+The 1989–90 National Division 1 (sponsored by Courage Brewery) was the third season of the top tier of the English rugby union league system, the Courage Clubs Championship, currently known as Premiership Rugby.
+Bath were the defending champions while Saracens and Bedford were the promoted sides.

 A very competitive league was won by Wasps, pipping Gloucester to the title by just one point, with Bath and Saracens not far behind in 3rd and 4th spot.
-Due to the league increasing from 12 to 13 teams for the following season, Bedford were the only side to be relegated, losing all 11 fixtures to finish bottom of the table and drop down to the 1990–91 Courage League National Division Two.
+Bedford were the relegated side, losing all 11 fixtures to finish bottom of the table and drop down to the 1990–91 National Division 2.

+Structure

+Each team played one match against each of the other teams, playing a total of eleven matches each.
+Due to the expansion of the league from twelve to thirteen teams for the following season, only the bottom club would be relegated to National Division 2.